 Decisions: A committee within Asian studies makes the awards.
 Information on application forms, etc. is available on the Asian Studies Program Web site in the section "Scholarships and Fellowships."

-Provost's Development Fund
+Provost's Development Fellowship

 Rights: As long as students make good progress, the department will place them in the TA pool after the fellowship year.
 If students who are already in the program apply, they will be on the TA/TF list if they have not exhausted funding.

 Decisions: Applications are available from the graduate secretary (Patty Landon) in 3702 Wesley W. Posvar Hall, the graduate director, or the dean's office.
 The graduate committee must forward the application of a new student if the department is obligated to provide further TA/TF support.